21omk/GitHubActionFullFlowDemo/CodeGeneration.md

 ### 1. Login Page
 - Create a responsive login page with the following fields:
-  - Email input field (with validation)
+  - Email input field
-  - Password input field (with password masking)
+  - Password input field
-  - "Remember Me" checkbox
   - "Login" button
   - Link to navigate to the registration page
-  - "Forgot Password?" link
 - Implement form validation:
   - Email must be in valid format
   - Password must not be empty